funkyfranky/FunkMan/README.md

 ### Discord Bot
 Finally, you need to create a discord bot.
 There are plenty of youtube videos around, which explain how to do this.
-Go to the http://discord.com/developers site to do this.
+Go to the http://discord.com/developers site to create a bot.

 ## Installation